Ramaiah Institute of Technology

 Ramaiah Institute of Technology (RIT), formerly known as M.S.
-Ramaiah Institute of Technology (MSRIT), is an autonomous private engineering college located in Bangalore in the Indian state of Karnataka.
+Ramaiah Institute of Technology (MSRIT), is a private engineering college located in Bengaluru in the Indian state of Karnataka.
 Established in 1962, the college is affiliated to Visvesvaraya Technological University.

 History

-RIT was founded, in 1962, by the late M. S. Ramaiah, who was an educationist, philanthropist, and infrastructure visionary.
+RIT was founded, in 1962, by the late M. S. Ramaiah, who was an educationist, philanthropist, and civil contractor.
 RIT is a part of Gokula Education Foundation (GEF) which owns and manages several educational institutions across various streams.
 The foundation also runs a Multi Speciality Hospital.
 RIT was the first institute started by the Gokula Education Foundation.

+Student life

+Ramaiah Institute of Technology has hostel facilities for both boys and girls.
+It also has a gym and libraries.
+There are various auditoriums and seminar halls in each block.
+Internet facility is also available for the students.

 Administration

 M. R. Seetharam, a son of M. S. Ramaiah, currently heads the college management as a director.
 The autonomy given to the institute by the government is only for academic matters.
 The governing council of the college includes two principals of other colleges, one bureaucrat from state government of Karnataka, one bureaucrat from central government of India, and one member from the VTU.